mpeterv/luacheck/doc/_sources/warnings.txt

 Control flow and data flow issues
 ---------------------------------

+The following control flow and data flow issues are detected:

 * Unreachable code and loops that can be executed at most once (e.g. due to an unconditional break);
 * Unused labels;